 - Envelope Stuffing – Maybe you ran across a job claiming that you can make $1,200 or more stuffing envelopes from home.
 Sounds super easy and too good to be true.
 And guess what?
 It is.
 Not only will you not make this amount of money but you will have to pay for information or a packet to even get started which could cost you anywhere for $30 to hundreds or more.

 - Reshipping Agents – Scammers will post fake jobs like Gift Wrapper, Reshipping Agent, Packaging Agents, and so forth that state they will pay you to receive items to your home for you to ship overseas.
-Although the job description may appear to be legit, you could actually go to jail because the scammer is using you to send stolen items that will be traced back to you from personal accounts of others they hacked.
+Although the job description may appear to be legit, you could actually go to jail because the scammer is using you to send stolen items that will be traced back to you from the personal accounts of others they hacked.
 Do not fall for this scam.

-- Mystery Shopping – Con artists will hide behind legitimate Mystery Shopping companies by using their name and logo to offer you a supposed job as a mystery shopper and send you a large check to be deposited to your bank.
+- Mystery Shopping – Con artists will hide behind legitimate Mystery Shopping companies by using their names and logos to offer you a supposed job as a mystery shopper and send you a large check to be deposited to your bank.
 The check is fake and your bank will hold you responsible for those funds.
 This is the scam they continue to use to get money from you.

 - Assembly or Craft Work – This scam offers to pay you money for every product or item that you put together from home.
 The problem with this opportunity is you don’t know if the company will even accept your work after you shipped it to them plus there is an upfront fee for materials.

 - Rebate Processor – Sounds simple to process rebates from home in your spare time.
-The only skills you will really need are access to a computer and be able to type well.
+The only skills you will really need are access to a computer and being able to type well.
 These work at home job offers are also scams.
 A lot of rebate processor jobs claim that you will be paid $200 an hour or more.
 Many of these offers come from Clickbank and other affiliate companies where the individuals promoting them will make $40 to $50 for every person that he or she can get to sign up for this fake job.
 Stay away and do not apply to these work at home scams.

 - Social Media Jobs – Make $50 an hour as a social media moderator from home.
 These jobs are bogus and are sometimes filtered in with legitimate social media jobs from companies looking to hire individuals to monitor their social media accounts.

 - Online Business – You’ve probably seen ads in front of YouTube videos or even my own that have people claiming you can make thousands of dollars online even in your sleep as an affiliate marketer.
-The truth is you can make money as an affiliate marketer but a lot of these “so-called” gurus charge you a substantial fee to gain information, coaching, training but may be similar to the insight they provided in the video.
+The truth is you can make money as an affiliate marketer but a lot of these “so-called” gurus charge you a substantial fee to gain information, coaching, and training that may be similar to the insight they provided in the video.
 You may even have to pay monthly fees to buy more products and still not make any money with these programs.
-Please beware before you give your money over to an individual that may not be equipped to guarantee that you will make thousands of dollars following their program.
+Please beware before you give your money over to an individual who may not be equipped to guarantee that you will make thousands of dollars following their program.
 Also know they will constantly make money off you from your membership, buying their products, etc.

 - Membership Boards – There are websites that claim to have legitimate work at home jobs that will pay you $10 to $90 per hour to work from home.
 But in order to even see these jobs, you have to pay $85 to $210 or more to get full access to their job banks.
 The danger is, “How do you know they even have legitimate work at home jobs on their website?”
-Plus whose to say that once you pay the fee that you will get access to it.
+Plus who’s to say that once you pay the fee you will get access to it?
 Not to mention the jobs could be out-of-date or opportunities that are internal, meaning they will pay you a commission to recruit other people to their job board to scam them just like you have been.
 No way.
 Stay far away.
 Not only will you save yourself some time but money also because you can visit free work at home job boards and apply to real work at home companies.

 Tips to Find Real Work at home Jobs

 When you are searching for real work at home jobs, use alternative words like “telecommute, virtual, remote, instead of work from home or work at home to root out the work at home scams.
 Visit forums that are dedicated to working at home jobs like WorkatHomeArena or WAHM.
-Visit the weekly job section and Friday freebie pages of new work at home jobs on this site and join our FB Group and subscribe to our YouTube channel for additional work at home jobs.
+Visit the weekly job section and Friday freebie pages of new work at home jobs on this site join our FB Group and subscribe to our YouTube channel for additional work at home jobs.

 If you find a work at home job you really like, make sure you apply as soon as possible and have all your work at home equipment ready to start working.
 Be prepared and ready for a possible interview and be sure to clean up your social media profiles if it contains profanity or other content that may be offensive to others.
 Employers will make sure to check out your social media profiles to select qualified candidates.